PatrickKyei/google-project-management-module/README.md

 # Google Project Management Professional Certificate Module

-- This reposository is written for reference and self-documentation purposes
+- This repository is written for reference and self-documentation purposes

 - Feel free to contribute